Wang Xinyu: 2022: First major win and top 75 in singles, top 100 in doubles

-Wang won her first Grand Slam match of her career which was against Ann Li and was defeated in the second round at the Australian Open by World No. 2, Aryna Sabalenka.
+Wang won her first match in a Grand Slam tournament, which was against Ann Li, and was defeated in the second round at the Australian Open by world No. 2, Aryna Sabalenka.

-She made her top 100 debut in doubles, on 25 April 2022, and top 75 in singles, on 16 May 2022 after winning her biggest title on the ITF World Tennis Tour at the $100k La Bisbal d’Emporda in Spain.
+She made her top 100 debut in doubles, on 25 April 2022, and top 75 in singles, on 16 May 2022, after winning her biggest title on the ITF World Tennis Tour at the 100k Solgironès Open in Spain.